openkfw/d4dtools/docs/climate-resilience/fact-sheets-cres/mobile-tools.md

 However, mobile tools tend to be focused on one stage of DRM or one type of hazard, still falling short in addressing systemic risks or providing all the needs in terms of communication, especially considering areas with low coverage or power shortages ([de Corcuera et al. 2021](https://doi.org/10.1007/s10668-021-01697-2)).

-## Application in different climate hazards
+## Application in different Climate Hazards
 ------

 ### Flooding